Europe train tickets from €10

 20 top European summer festivals in August 2021

-If an epic summer holiday is on your to-do list, head to Europe for an unforgettable music, dance and creative art experience.
+If an epic summer holiday is on your to-do list, head to Europe for an unforgettable music, dance and creative arts experience.

-August 2016 sees a lineup of some of the biggest names in the industry playing on elaborate stages set in picturesque European countrysides.
-Europe's festivals go beyond that of music so festival goers can expect an eclectic mix of culture and arts all in the same place.
+August sees some of the biggest names playing on stages across European countrysides, but Europe's festivals go beyond that of music.
+Festival goers can expect an eclectic mix of culture, arts, entertainment and culinary delights all in the same place.

 Whatever your fancy, we have you covered with our list of the best summer festivals this August and the flight deals to get you there.

 1. Sziget Festival | Cancelled for 2020

 - Where: Budapest, Hungary